-Data Challenges Only challenge identified is the definition of senior or executive female.
-No consistent definition across the industry Challenge is greater where no corporate titles exist.
+- Only challenge identified is the definition of senior or executive female.
+No consistent definition across the industry - Challenge is greater where no corporate titles exist.
 Proximity to CEO, e.g. CEO-1 / CEO-2 can be used with PAs excluded but no consistency for example regarding EAs / Internal Audit function.

-Examples of Best Practices in the Industry % women in total and by seniority % women promoted to management positions % women in the highest paid 10% % women new hires % women graduate class Global pay gap Include year-on-year changes in above %s Raising the Bar Ideas Females in decision making roles, e.g. voting members on committees, proportion of women managing large teams, with budget responsibility, etc. Expected number of years to reach parity
+- % women in total and by seniority

+- % women promoted to management positions

+- % women in the highest paid 10%

+- % women new hires

+- % women graduate class

+- Global pay gap

+- Include year-on-year changes in above %s

+- Females in decision making roles, e.g. voting members on committees, proportion of women managing large teams, with budget responsibility, etc. - Expected number of years to reach parity